-The key distinction between the different algorithms is the vertical coordinate used, since HPG is a horizontal pressure gradient, i.e. computed along geopotential surfaces.
+The key distinction between the different algorithms used for the hydrostatic pressure gradient is the vertical coordinate used, since HPG is a horizontal pressure gradient, i.e. computed along geopotential surfaces.
 As a result, any tilt of the surface of the computational levels will require a specific treatment to compute the hydrostatic pressure gradient.

-The hydrostatic pressure gradient term is evaluated either using a leapfrog scheme, i.e. the density appearing in its expression is centred in time (now velocity), or a semi-implcit scheme.
+The hydrostatic pressure gradient term is evaluated either using a leapfrog scheme, i.e. the density appearing in its expression is centred in time (now rho), or a semi-implcit scheme.
 At the lateral boundaries either free slip, no slip or partial slip boundary conditions are applied.

-5.3.1 z-coordinate with full step (ln\dynhpg\zco=T)
+5.3.1 z-coordinate with full step (ln_dynhpg_zco=.true.)

 The hydrostatic pressure can be obtained by integrating the hydrostatic equation vertically from the surface.
-Nevertheless, the pressure is quite large at great depth while its horizontal gradient is several orders of magnitude smaller.
-This may lead to large truncation error in the pressure gradient terms.
-Thus, the two horizontal components of the hydrostatic pressure gradient are computed directly as follows:
+However, the pressure is large at great depth while its horizontal gradient is several orders of magnitude smaller.
+This may lead to large truncation errors in the pressure gradient terms.
+Thus, the two horizontal components of the hydrostatic pressure gradient are computed directly as follows :